 For starters, you can choose any plan that you want.
 You will not be limited to the plan that your employer provides.
 You’ll have the flexibility to select any plan from any insurance provider that offers coverage in your state.

-And, when you leave the position, you won’t have to worry about switching to a new insurance (whose network may not include your preferred physicians).
-You can carry your individual health insurance plan with you from job to job, regardless of where you work.
+And, when you leave the position, you won’t have to worry about switching to new insurance (whose network may not include your preferred physicians).
+You can carry your individual health insurance plan with you from job to job, regardless of where you work in the United States.

 Monthly premiums for an individual health insurance plan will cost you.
 But if your medical expenses (including the cost of monthly premiums) exceed 7.5% of your AGI, you can deduct the excess when you file your taxes.